tomwhartung/jmws_protostar_tomh_idMyGadget/README.md

 I am open to doing additional work on this project.

 Note however that I have invested a considerable amount of my own time on this, and depending on the nature of your request(s), I may request some sort of compensation.

+#### Future Work
+The goal of this project is to integrate IdMYGadget with the protostar default Joomla template, and add any other changes I just "felt" like making.

+Right now that goal is accomplished, so additional work on this is on hold for now.

+#### Self-Promotion Alert!
+I'd certainly be happy to do customize this template to your needs, for a "small price!"  ;-)

 ## About IdMyGadget: